 Professional service

-- I am on the program committee of FSTTCS 2023.
+- I have served on the program committees of FSTTCS 2023, ESA 2024.

 - I have been a member of the CWI PhD Activity Committee.